Menditect/documentation/additional/01-howtos/run-mta-on-premise.md

-# Run MTA on premise
+# Run MTA on premises

 ## Purpose